-In an effort to increase tourism in the area, the City constructed facilities, staffs and operates a monthly Trade Days event at Pedigo Park where about 200 vendors sell a variety of crafts, antiques, and collectible items.
-This event, which began in May, 1999, has been extremely successful in attracting new visitors to the area.
-Local motels and restaurants report significant increases in their business on Trade Days weekends.
+In an effort to increase tourism in the area, the City constructed facilities, staffs and operates a Trade Days event at Pedigo Park where vendors sell a variety of crafts, antiques, and collectible items.
+This event, which began in May, 1999, has been successful in attracting new visitors to the area.
+Local motels and restaurants report increases in their business on Trade Days weekends.
 Additionally, several new antique malls and specialty shops have opened in the downtown business district in connection with the Trade Days event and there has been a renewed interest in the remodeling and renovation of buildings in the downtown business district.

 Texas Department of Criminal Justice